vaishvikmaisuria/Willow/k8s/README.md

 ### To check if everything is working
 7. kubectl get all
 8. minikube dashboard
-### Get ip
+### Get ip of frontend
-9. minikube ip
+9. minikube service willow --url
+### Get ip of backend
+10. minikube service willow_api --url

 ## 🎈 Usage <a name="usage"></a>

 - If using only deployment file
-    - Run `kubectl port-forward deployment/react-docker-k8s 8080:80`
+    - Run `kubectl port-forward deployment/willow 8080:80`
     - Navigate to localhost:8080 on your favorite browser

 ## Current Issues <a name = "issues"></a>